• Skip to primary navigation

 These working dogs originally rescued drowning victims and hauled carts.

-If you plan to get this large dog breed, you need to offer it regular grooming.
-That’s because Newfoundland has long coats, getting muddy and attracting debris.
+If you plan to get this large dog breed, you must provide regular grooming.
+That’s because the Newfoundland has long coats that get muddy and attract debris.

 Easy to train